 What is CRISIS?

-Critical Incident Stress Integration & Support (CRISIS) is a psychosocial system for helping people when they have experienced a critical incident, providing an immediate and effective response to stress and trauma.
+Critical Incident Stress Integration & Support (CRISIS) is a psychosocial system of helping people when they have experienced a potentially overwhelming incident/event or situation.

 The psychosocial nature of the CRISIS system means that ordinary people can be trained as Facilitators, in order to help other people in their organisations or social groups, providing immediate and effective help.